-In this seminar participants will be presented with information about the Allendale REStArT principles.
-Additionally, components of evidence-based treatment, Jonathan Shedler's article on the efficacy of psychodynamic therapy (citing several meta-analyses), and neurobiological research supporting some psychodynamic concepts.
-Didactics will include Shedler's seven distinctive features of psychodynamic technique, along with Dr. James Masterson's and Dr. Nancy McWilliams' psychodynamic therapy approaches.
-Emphasis will be placed upon diagnosing particular personality/character structures/classifications; applying specific interventions deemed effective in reducing the intensity and frequency of maladaptive defenses; and providing opportunity for expression of the real self of these personality disorders.
-Within the framework of a psychodynamic (including some motivational interviewing techniques) to work effectively with this disorder will also be presented.
+In this seminar participants will learn the Allendale RESTArTSM principles.
+Additionally, components of evidence-based treatment, Jonathan Shedler's (2010) article on the efficacy of psychodynamic therapy (citing several meta-analyses), and neurobiological research supporting some psychodynamic concepts will be reviewed.
+Didactics will include: a review of "core sensitivities" (Poulson, 2017), Shedler's seven distinctive features of psychodynamic technique, relationship-based therapeutic skills (Norcross and Lambert, 2018) and cultural humility (Hook, et al. 2013).
+Emphasis will be placed upon diagnosing personality/character structures/classifications; applying specific interventions deemed effective in reducing the intensity and frequency of maladaptive defenses; and providing opportunity for expression of the real self of these personality disorders.
+Within the framework of a psychodynamic understanding of the structure of the anti-social personality disorder, certain interventions (including some motivational interviewing techniques) to work effectively with this disorder will also be presented.
 The seminar will begin with a didactic overview of theory and technique.
 Audiotape presentations from participants will then be used to apply these theoretical approaches and techniques to therapy.
-Each presenter will present for four consecutive times for the first round of presentations and then three consecutive times for the second round of presentations.
+Each presenter will present for three consecutive times for the first round of presentations and then three consecutive times for the second round of presentations.